 The processed prescription data (trend) views include all processed prescriptions submitted to NHSBSA for reimbursement on paper or via EPS.
 These views include historical data covering the latest 12 months.
 This is intended to show changes over time.

 These views are updated along with the ePACT2 data, the target dates are shown on the prescriptions data release calendar.

 We envisage the comparators being used by GP practices, and PCNs in collaboration with local ICBs.
 This will be with the relevant and appropriate education and training support in place.

 NHS Right Care outlines how it sees information as the stimulus for debate and change.
 They advocate an approach of taking a population perspective to trigger the search for unwarranted variation and assess the value of the healthcare provided both to population and individuals.
 This is the approach by these opioid prescribing comparators.

-Clearly, in addressing outlying practice and unwarranted variation, clinical pharmacists working in GP practices will play an important role in supporting practices to identify and address patients who are deemed at risk from harm from opioid prescribing for chronic, non-cancer pain and who require through medication reviews as a priority.
+Clearly, in addressing outlying practice and unwarranted variation, clinical pharmacists working in GP practices will play an important role in supporting practices to identify and address patients who are deemed at risk of harm from opioid prescribing for chronic, non-cancer pain and who require through medication reviews as a priority.

-Dashboard Specification documents
+Dashboard specification documents

 See appendix 2 for more detail on the sources used for the OME values.